emora-chat/emora_stdm/README.md

     df.user_transition(i)
     print('S:', df.system_transition())
 ```

-Defines a dialogue management framework based on state machines and
-regular expressions.

 Class `DialogueFlow` is the main class to initialize.
 It defines
 a state machine that drives natural language conversation.
 State